CoMeT4MatSci/dftbephy/README.md

 # Running calculations

-- Starting point for all dftBephy calculations is a finished phonopy calculation of the force constants (e.g. FORCE_SETS and phonopy_disp.yaml).
+- Starting point for all DFTBephy calculations is a finished phonopy calculation of the force constants (e.g. FORCE_SETS and phonopy_disp.yaml).
-- The working directory should contain a dftb_in.hsd file, which reads the geometry from geo.gen (will be written by dftBephy) and contains the option `WriteHS = Yes` (to be used by dftBephy).
+- The working directory should contain a dftb_in.hsd file, which reads the geometry from geo.gen (will be written by DFTBephy) and contains the option `WriteHS = Yes` (to be used by DFTBephy).
 The directory may also contain charges.bin from a previous SCC run.
 - See the examples/ directory for more details.
 (It's recommended to copy one of the examples and adapt it to your needs.)
-- Detailed information about DFTBephy input (dftbephy_in.hsd) can be found [here][dftbephyinput] and in the [wiki](../../wiki).
+- Detailed information about DFTBephy input (dftbephy_in.hsd) can be found [here][dftbephyinput] and on the [wiki](https://comet4matsci.github.io/dftbephy/documentation/inputfile.html).

 # What you can get
-The main purpose of dftBephy is the calculation of electron-phonon couplings.
-Apart from that, the package also allows the calculation of the electronic band-structure and the electron relaxation-time (at the moment only within SERTA).
-The latter can be used as an input for BoltzTrap2 to calculate transport properties.
-The scripts/ directory contains some programs and templates for computing
+The main purpose of DFTBephy is the calculation of electron-phonon couplings.
+Apart from that, the package also allows the calculation of the electronic band-structure and the electron scattering rate (at the moment only within SERTA).
+The [scripts/](https://github.com/CoMeT4MatSci/dftbephy/blob/master/scripts) directory contains some programs and templates for computing
-- EPCs and relaxation times along a band path (q and k paths, respectively) -- graphene-ephline.py and graphene-lws.py -- the results are stored in a json file;
-- EPCs at k-point on a (fine) q-mesh -- dftbephy-epc.py -- the result is stored in a hdf5 file;
+- EPCs at k-point on a (fine) q-mesh -- [dftbephy-epc.py](https://github.com/CoMeT4MatSci/dftbephy/blob/master/scripts/dftbephy-epc.py) -- the result is stored in a hdf5 file;
-- Relaxation times on a (fine) k-mesh -- dftbephy-relaxationtimes-mpi.py -- the results are stored in a hdf5 file;
+- EPCs along a given q-path  -- [dftbephy-ephline.py](https://github.com/CoMeT4MatSci/dftbephy/blob/master/scripts/dftbephy-ephline.py) -- the results are stored in a json file;
-- Relaxation times as input for Boltztrap2 -- graphene-mobility-bt2.py -- the results are stored in a hdf5 file.
-For this script, ase and spglib are required;
+- Relaxation times on a (fine) k-mesh -- [dftbephy-relaxationtimes-mpi.py](https://github.com/CoMeT4MatSci/dftbephy/blob/master/scripts/dftbephy-relaxationtimes-mpi.py) -- the results are stored in a hdf5 file;
-- Conductivity tensor -- dftbephy-mobility-mpi.py -- the results are stored in a json file.
+- Conductivity tensor -- [dftbephy-mobility-mpi.py](https://github.com/CoMeT4MatSci/dftbephy/blob/master/scripts/dftbephy-mobility-mpi.py) -- the results are stored in a json file.
 For this script, spglib is required.

-See jupyter notebooks in notebooks/ for how to read, use and visualize the output.
+See jupyter notebooks in [notebooks/](https://github.com/CoMeT4MatSci/dftbephy/tree/master/notebooks) for how to read, use and visualize the output.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.- http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)